-9. After successfully installing the eNICQ 6 client a "Congratulations!" page will appear.
-You can select to simply exit the installer, run eNICQ 6, or to view the help files.
+12. After successfully installing the eNICQ 6 client you will see the "Congratulations!" page of the installer.
+You can select to simply exit the installer, run eNICQ 6, or to view the help files at this point.
+The installation is completed at this point.